rppicomidi/pico-usb-midi-processor/README.md

 not forward a fader movement from the attached MIDI device until the fader position moves past the last position the DAW sent.
+### Transpose
-- Transpose: if a channel note message passes into the processor with the correct MIDI channel and within the Min MIDI note and Max MIDI note note number range, then the processor will add Halfstep delta halfsteps to the
+If a channel note message passes into the processor with the correct MIDI channel and within the Min MIDI note and Max MIDI note note number range, then the processor will add Halfstep delta halfsteps to the